 Back home, while clearing basement clutter, I uncovered some treasures, like the cotton dyed at an indigo workshop at the Colour Vie studio several years ago.
 I stashed it away, intending to sew table linens on a rainy day.

-It’s been years since I’ve sewn anything, so the simple placemats and table runner I made were not likely to win any awards.
-However, I could count on them as a conversation starter at the next dinner party.
+It’s been years since I’ve sewn anything.
+The placemats and table runner were simple designs; however, I could count on them as conversation starters at my next party.

 While tidying up afterwards, I stood over the trash bin holding the leftover pieces in my hand.
 I didn’t have the heart to toss the dyed scraps.
 Granted, they were small.
 However, I did spend two workshop days dipping, swishing, wringing and repeating to achieve the perfect shade of indigo.
 How could I let them go?